Bedro0ms/mysterybox/README.md

 # mysterybox
-his is just a framework – you'll need to adapt it to your game's specifics.
+this is just a framework – you'll need to adapt it to your game's specifics.